 Not accidentally, the factory is constantly working with restorers, foundations and investors in the cultural heritage.
 Moreover, there is a large collection of Transylvanian cahles and molds, including rare stoves from the Astra Museum in Sibiu.

 More information about the history of Teracota Mediaş can be found on www.teracota.ro and on their Facebook page .
 I keep you up to date with the news when the dates of the next exhibitions are established.
 Maybe you can see these wonders alive, and, who knows, you decide to invest in a stove to leave to your offspring.

 There are soooo many models to choose from at Teracota Medias.
 As we were deciding the factory informed us that if we were ordering custom painted tiles it would take some extra time.
-We finally decided on three Terracottas for the main house and on custom painted and colored tiles.
-They have already made models in a standard color.
+We finally decided on three Terracottas for the main house and on custom painted and coloured tiles.
+They have already made models in a standard colour.